 1. Teacher as an Authority

-It is known as “The Authority Style.”
-This authority teacher is in sole control and disjoints himself from the group.
-This style is more renowned in tertiary institutions.
+It is known as “The Authority or Lecture Style.” and is seen as a teacher-centered approach to learning.
+This is because this teaching style offers very limited to no student participation.
+The authority teacher is in sole control and disjoints himself from the group.
+This style of teaching is more renowned in tertiary institutions and lesson common in the standard classroom setting.
 The authority method can work when working with older students, who require memorization and do not demand teacher’s criticism.

-We do not recommend to use this teaching style as it restricts the students in participating.
-The teacher has little contact with the students, and this has adverse effects on student’s performance.
+This teacher-centered teaching style restricts the students from participating.
+The authority has little contact with the students, and this has adverse effects on student’s performance.
 The student’s motivation can drops.
 Some students repel such effects, and this could cause conflicts.
 Due to this, students could lose their self-esteem and independence.

 2. Teacher as a Demonstrator

-This type of teaching style is also known as “The Coach Style”.
+This type of teaching style is the “The Coach Style.”
 It is similar to the authority style.
-During teaching, a teacher might involve multimedia presentations or different frontal class activities.
-This style is advisable for subjects where you can give a full comprehension of a topic only by demonstrating when teaching music, science, humanities, etc. This teaching style also limits communication between the teacher and student.
+During classroom teaching, a teacher might involve multimedia presentations or different frontal class activities.
+This teaching style is advisable for subjects like music, science, humanities, etc., where you can give a full comprehension of a topic only by demonstrating.
+This teaching style also limits communication between the demonstrator and student.